Tesla Model 3 Ultimate Buyers Guide

 Where was it made, and does it matter?

 The simplest way to tell where the car was made is to look at the VIN.
 Using the 11th digit of the VIN tells you the factory, F is Fremont, and C is China.
 Some use the first 3 letters of the VIN (5YJ and LRW respectively) but this rule does not apply to all Teslas.
 Our VIN decoder provides additional information on the car.
+You can also look at out factory production plots to work out more or less when the car was built.

 Free Supercharging